RhulaniC/Eskom_Predict/README.md

 An argument list_dates = ['2019-11-29 12:50:54','2019-11-29 12:46:53''2019-11-29 12:46:10'] will return ['2019-11-29', '2019-11-29', '2019-11-29'].

 ### Function 4
-This function df (dataframe) takes in pandas dataframe with tweets and returns a modified dataframe that includes two new columns containing information about the municipality and  the tweet hashtag (in lowercase).
+This function extract_municipality_hashtags(df) takes in pandas dataframe with tweets and returns a modified dataframe that includes two new columns containing information about the municipality and  the tweet hashtag (in lowercase).

+#### Example
+An argument twitter_df.copy() = 	Tweets                                               Date
+                                 0	@BongaDlulane Please send an email to mediades...
+2019-11-29 12:50:54 1	@saucy_mamiie Pls log a call on 0860037566	        2019-11-29 12:46:53
+                                 2	@BongaDlulane Query escalated to media desk.
+2019-11-29 12:46:10
+                                 3	Before leaving the office this afternoon, head...
+2019-11-29 12:33:36 4	#ESKOMFREESTATE #MEDIASTATEMENT : ESKOM SUSPEN...
+2019-11-29 12:17:43
+  Tweets	                                            Date         	        municipality     	hashtags 0	@BongaDlulane Please send an email to mediades...
+2019-11-29 12:50:54	 NaN	               NaN 1	@saucy_mamiie Pls log a call on 0860037566	         2019-11-29 12:46:53	 NaN               	NaN 2	@BongaDlulane Query escalated to media desk.
+2019-11-29 12:46:10	 NaN               	NaN 3	Before leaving the office this afternoon, head...
+2019-11-29 12:33:36 	NaN	               NaN 4	#ESKOMFREESTATE #MEDIASTATEMENT : ESKOM SUSPEN...
+2019-11-29 12:17:43	 NaN	               [#eskomfreestate, #mediastatement]
+...	...	...	...	...
+195	Eskom's Visitors Centresâ€™ facilities include i  2019-11-20 10:29:07	 NaN	               NaN 196	#Eskom connected 400 houses and in the process...
+2019-11-20 10:25:20	 NaN	               [#eskom, #eskom, #poweringyourworld]
+197	@ArthurGodbeer Is the power restored as yet?
+2019-11-20 10:07:59	 NaN	               NaN 198	@MuthambiPaulina @SABCNewsOnline @IOL @eNCA @e...
+2019-11-20 10:07:41	 NaN               	NaN 199	RT @GP_DHS: The @GautengProvince made a commit...
+2019-11-20 10:00:09	 NaN	               NaN

+### Function 5
+This function takes in Dataframe containing atleast a "Date" column and "Tweets" column and returns a Dataframe grouped by day, with the number of tweets for that day.

 #### Example
 An argument twitter_df.copy() = 	Tweets                                               Date
                                  0	@BongaDlulane Please send an email to mediades...
 2019-11-29 12:50:54